 AES in Focus

-Headquartered in Arlington, AES (AES) is a Utilities stock that has seen a price change of 26.35% so far this year.
-The power company is paying out a dividend of $0.14 per share at the moment, with a dividend yield of 2.99% compared to the Utility - Electric Power industry's yield of 2.89% and the S&P 500's yield of 1.9%.
+AES (AES) is headquartered in Arlington, and is in the Utilities sector.
+The stock has seen a price change of -34.47% since the start of the year.
+The power company is currently shelling out a dividend of $0.14 per share, with a dividend yield of 4.4%.
+This compares to the Utility - Electric Power industry's yield of 3.39% and the S&P 500's yield of 2.5%.

-Looking at dividend growth, the company's current annualized dividend of $0.55 is up 5.8% from last year.
-AES has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 19.62%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, AES's payout ratio is 42%, which means it paid out 42% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.57 is up 4.4% from last year.
+AES has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 7.89%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+AES's current payout ratio is 40%.
+This means it paid out 40% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, AES expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $1.32 per share, which represents a year-over-year growth rate of 6.45%.
+Earnings growth looks solid for AES for this fiscal year.
+The Zacks Consensus Estimate for 2020 is $1.43 per share, which represents a year-over-year growth rate of 5.15%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 The AES Corporation (AES) : Free Stock Analysis Report

 To read this article on Zacks.com click here.